henry2004y/VisAnaMatlab/README.md

 # VisAna
-Scripts and functions for reading, visualizing and analyzing simulation data
+Scripts and functions for reading, visualizing and analyzing simulation data.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project contains the reader for all kinds of output data from SWMF.
+It also contains the series of analysis on Ganymede simulations.

 ### Prerequisites